Things going on at St. Mark’s and our community

 - Adventure Camp: July 25-30 [Grades completed 4-8, special focus on outdoor skills and activities]

 - Family Camp: July 25-30 [For families of all shapes, sizes, and ages!]

 - Camp Spirit Song: August 1-6 [For youth grades 4-8 impacted by a family member’s opioid substance abuse]

 Galway Elementary Backpack Ministry Redux

-Exciting news: St. Mark’s can still assist Galway Elementary School in providing necessary supplies to its students for the 2020-2021 school year!
-Although Montgomery County Public Schools (“MCPS”) will be in a virtual learning mode for the first semester of the school year, the students will need the same school supplies as if they were in a brick and mortar classroom.
-So, MCPS decided to have a “backpack” drive for the students in the school system.
-The twist is that a “backpack” is a $10.00 donation, which will be used to purchase and to supply students with supplies.
-What makes this program even more special is that donations can be designated to a specific school.
+Exciting news: St. Mark’s can still assist Galway Elementary School in providing necessary supplies to its students for the 2021-2022 school year!
+Whether Montgomery County Public Schools (“MCPS”) are in a virtual or in person learning mode this upcoming school year, the students will need the same school supplies as if they were in a brick and mortar classroom.
 Rev. Wilkins and the Vestry determined that St. Mark’s will keep its commitment to Galway by donating $650.00, the equivalent of 65 Backpacks!

 St. Mark’s Painting and Improvements

 The closure of all buildings in Montgomery County (because of the COVID-19 pandemic) spurred the St. Mark’s Buildings and Grounds committee to get a long-awaited repainting of the Church and Parish Hall going.
 When we return to being able to use the building (see Worship and Activities in St. Mark’s Buildings Suspended) we’ll see a greatly spiffed up worship and meeting space, with repainted and repaired services.